ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 3. hasCode
 4. getClass

-A very important problem in pattern matching when you want to make sure you are covering all possibilities is played by **sealed classes** that will help you, even to be warned in case you miss any possible pattern in your execution.
+**Sealed classes** help us cover all possibilities when we implement pattern matching and can warn us if we miss any possible pattern in our execution.

-We show you here 2 quite simple example that we find in [the scala tutorial](https://docs.scala-lang.org/tour/pattern-matching.html#sealed-classes)
+We show you here some simple examples that we find in [the scala tutorial](https://docs.scala-lang.org/tour/pattern-matching.html#sealed-classes).

 ```scala
 sealed trait Notification